GadgetRenu

 This is the question that paralyzes people into inaction, and ironically, inaction is always the worst choice.
 Let us break down the two scenarios with actual numbers.

 Scenario A: You sell now.
-Your iPhone 16 Pro Max fetches $633.
+Your iPhone 16 Pro Max pulls its current peak value — a meaningful amount of cash you can use today.
 You put that money toward an iPhone 17 or hold it for when the iPhone 18 drops.
 Either way, you have locked in today's value.

 Scenario B: You wait for the iPhone 18 announcement (likely September 2026).
 By then, your iPhone 16 Pro Max will be two generations old instead of one.
-Historical data shows that two-generation-old Pro Max models typically trade for 55-65% of their one-generation-old value.
-That puts your expected payout around $350-$410 — roughly $220-$280 less than selling today.
+Two-generation-old Pro Max models typically trade for a notably smaller share of their one-generation-old value.
+That puts your expected payout meaningfully below selling today — real money left on the table for waiting.

 The math gets worse when you factor in what you are actually gaining by waiting.
 If you are still using the phone daily, you are getting utility from it, which has real value.
 But if you have already upgraded and your old phone is sitting in a drawer or a case on your nightstand, every single day is pure loss.